FP22FD/social-media-application-JS2-CA/README.md

 # css-frameworks-ca | CrochetME

-`CrochetME` is a responsive web application which goal is to keep in contact lovers of handmade crochet.
+`PostaME` is a responsive web application which goal is to keep connected with others people.

 ![figma](https://github.com/FP22FD/css-frameworks-ca/assets/112474910/f04e6456-9af3-435d-a9a4-f6fbad42f1e8)